X-rays of the Extremities

-You will be asked to remove any clothing, jewelry, hairpins, eyeglasses, hearing aids, or other metal objects that might interfere with the procedure.
+- You will be asked to remove any clothing, jewelry, hairpins, eyeglasses, hearing aids, or other metal objects that might interfere with the procedure.

-If you are asked to remove clothing, you will be given a gown to wear.
+- If you are asked to remove clothing, you will be given a gown to wear.

-Body parts not being imaged may be covered with a lead apron (shield) to avoid exposure to the X-rays.
+- Body parts not being imaged may be covered with a lead apron (shield) to avoid exposure to the X-rays.

-The radiologic technologist will ask you to hold the extremity still in a certain position for a few moments while the X-ray exposure is made.
+- The radiologic technologist will ask you to hold the extremity still in a certain position for a few moments while the X-ray exposure is made.

-The X-ray beam will be focused on the area to be photographed.
+- The X-ray beam will be focused on the area to be photographed.

-The radiologic technologist will step behind a protective window while the image is taken.
+- The radiologic technologist will step behind a protective window while the image is taken.

-Generally, there is no special type of care after X-rays of the extremities.
-However, your health care provider may give you additional or alternate instructions after the procedure, depending on your particular situation.
+What happens after an extremity X-ray?Generally, there is no special type of care after X-rays.
+However, your doctor may give you other instructions after the procedure, depending on your particular situation.